pogrmman/Scheme-Libs/windows/srfi/README.md

-# Windows SRFI 138
+# Windows SRFI 138 for Larceny Scheme
-This library provides SRFI 138 for larceny on Windows.
+This library provides SRFI 138 for Larceny on Windows.
 It builds a self-extracting .exe file that contains a batch file to run the program along with a compiled version of the program.